 The Padilla Bay National Estuarine Research Reserve was created by the Washington Legislature and U.S. Congress in 1980.
-It is managed by Ecology to protect more than 11,000 acres of critical intertidal and upland habitat in Skagit County.
+We manage the reserve to protect more than 11,000 acres of critical intertidal and upland habitat in Skagit County.

 As a living field laboratory with support facilities and professional staff, Padilla Bay Reserve carries out several programs and activities to meet the needs of the state Shoreline Management Act and federal Coastal Zone Management Act.

-Funding for Padilla Bay Reserve comes from an annual grant from the NOAA Office for Coastal Management and many other public and private sources.
+Funding for the reserve comes from an annual grant from the NOAA Office for Coastal Management, as well as many other public and private sources.

 Reserve creation and purpose